 Fill a windowsill with herbs

-During a quarantine, an herb garden makes a thoughtful gift for a housebound friend.
+This herb garden makes a thoughtful gift for a housebound friend.
 It’s also fun for kids and adults who enjoy gardening.
 This set from Gardenuity comes with rooted herbs selected especially for the gardener’s region, a five-gallon grow bag, some compost, soil primer, and micronutrients for the plants, among other items.
-It includes a “Grow Pro” membership that includes support from gardening experts, weather alerts, watering and harvesting tips and more.
-You’ll also get an email code you can use to have four to six well-rooted plants selected for your growing region shipped to you.
-Although the types of herbs will vary, you might receive basil to make into pesto, mint to steep for tea or dill to add flavor to homemade pickles.
-So many herbs are easy to grow, so you may end up with more than you expect!
+It includes a “Grow Pro” membership, so the user can get support from gardening experts, garden weather alerts, watering and harvesting tips, and more.
+Although the types of herbs will vary depending on your location, you might receive basil to make into fresh pesto, mint to steep for tea, or dill to flavor homemade pickles.
+Many are easy to grow, so you may end up with more than you expect!
 That’s why you’ll definitely want to learn more about keeping herbs fresh.

 Grow a bagful of potatoes

-Humble, nutritious potatoes rank high among the easiest vegetables to grow, and they’re a particularly good choice for beginning gardeners, especially when you use grow bags filled with good potting soil and compost.
+Humble, nutritious potatoes rank high among the easiest vegetables to grow, and they’re a particularly good choice for beginning gardeners, especially when you plant them in grow bags filled with good potting soil and compost.
 Start with seed potatoes that haven’t been treated to resist sprouting.
-Cut them into chunks with two eyes per chunk and let them dry overnight before planting them.
+Cut them into chunks, with two eyes per chunk, and let them dry overnight before planting them.
 Then give them full sun and regular water.
-Add more soil to the bag when the plants are about 8 inches tall, leaving the top set of leaves uncovered.
-Add more soil when the plants grow another 8 inches tall and repeat this process until the bag is full.
-When the foliage turns yellow, stop watering and wait about a week before you dig up the potatoes with your gloved hands.
+Add more soil to the bag when the plants are about eight inches tall, leaving the top set of leaves uncovered.
+Add more soil when the plants grow another eight inches tall, and repeat this process until the bag is full.
+When the foliage turns yellow, stop watering, and wait about a week before you dig up the potatoes with your gloved hands.
 Many grow bags are reusable and available in different sizes.
 Use your new spuds to try out some of the best potato recipes from every state.